2deadmen/PawChainNFT-hackathon/README.md

 - Provides translation capabilities for multiple languages using Azure Cognitive Services.
 - Utilizes the translation API to seamlessly translate text.

-## Razorpay Payment Gateway Integration

-- Integrates the Razorpay payment gateway for secure and convenient online payments.
-- Supports various payment methods and ensures a smooth payment experience for users.

-## IP Blocker for Spam Prevention and Security

-- Implements an IP blocker mechanism to prevent access from known spamming IP addresses.
-- Enhances security by mitigating potential threats and unauthorized access attempts.

 <h2>Frontend</h2>